Medication Safety

 What is the career progression like in the drug safety profession?

-As soon as an individual obtains an experience of 2-3 years as a drug safety associate and develops the expected skill sets (narrative and scientific writing, medical coding and superior understanding of medical terms, ICH-GCP, essential understanding of regulatory affairs and compliance etc) he/she can go on to grow to be a Drug Safety Scientist.
+As soon as an individual obtains experience of 2-3 years as a drug safety associate and develops the expected skill sets (narrative and scientific writing, medical coding and superior understanding of medical terms, ICH-GCP, essential understanding of regulatory affairs and compliance, etc) he/she can go on to grow to be a Drug Safety Scientist.

 Qualified Person for Pharmacovigilance QPPVs jobs are mainly concerned with marketed drugs and those about to be authorized, but as QPPVs are considered by many to be subject matter experts, their expertise is utilized across the discipline and wider business.
-These senior pharmacovigilance roles will only be held by very experienced professionals and their focus is to understand, plan for and advise upon the regulations and requirements that companies must adhere to.
+These senior pharmacovigilance roles will only be held by very experienced professionals and their focus is to understand, plan for, and advise upon the regulations and requirements that companies must adhere to.
 This is a highly strategic appointment and one of great importance.

 Aspiring drug safety professionals can get more information on drug safety from: